teambition/tws-tcm/README.md

 - appId `String` : The ID of your TWS application.
 - appSecrets: `[]String` : The secret passwords of your TWS application.
-- host `String` : Optional, host URL of TWS authorization service, by default is `'https://auth.teambitionapis.com'`.
+- host `String` : Host URL of TCM service.
 - timeout `Number` : Optional, requst timeout in milliseconds, by default is `3000`.
 - rootCert `Buffer` : Optional, the client root certificate.
 - privateKey `Buffer` : Optional, the client certificate private key.